DavidBPerry/Embroidotron/readme.md

 # Embroidotron
 The Embroidotron is designed to convert any standard sewing machine into a computer controlled embroidery machine.
 Our goal is to make machine embroidery more accessible, hackable, and fun.
-This repository serves as a source for the software, CAD documents and sample design files required to perform the modification.
+This repository serves as a source for the software, CAD designs and examples for running the Embroidotron.

+This project was developed as a team in CMU's Electromechanical Systems Design Class and carried forward with support from [The Carnegie Mellon Textiles Lab](https://textiles-lab.github.io/).
+This project was conceived of by the team: Amy Santoso, Amos Fishman-Resheff, David Perry, Juan Luis Vasquez, and Yuree Chu.
+David Perry has carried this project forward with support from the initial team.

 ## Contents